-Timber casement and sliding sash windows and French doorsets from the celebrated Lomax + Wood Kensington & Chelsea collection have been specified by architects MSJ Associates Limited, Surrey, in the sensitive restoration of Dover House, Waterloo, London.
+Timber casement and sliding sash windows and French doorsets from the celebrated Lomax + Wood Kensington & Chelsea collection have been specified for this sensitive restoration of Dover House, Waterloo, London.

 The prestigious development by Thackeray Estates involves the conversion of a dilapidated Victorian brick building located on the junction at the western end of the Lower Marsh Conservation area and Westminster Bridge Road.

 The five-storey building is being converted to provide a ground floor retail facility and nine ultra high-specification, contemporary-style apartments.
 Two penthouses occupy the top floors.
 A key requirement of the developers was to incorporate fenestration and materials that would recreate the traditional sightlines of the period property and at the same time deliver the highest standards of thermal and acoustic performance.

 Lomax + Wood’s windows and doors are made-to-order and their flexible manufacturing techniques allow bespoke designs to meet the most stringent design aesthetics.
 The company’s products are the first to achieve market leading U-values tested by the British Woodworking Federation in accordance with the new British Board of Agrément (BBA) software measurement tool for timber windows and doors.
 This complies with BS EN ISO 10077-1:2006 and fully meets the requirements of the 2013 changes to Part L of the Building Regulations relating to energy efficiency of buildings.
 These ultra-low U-values will help to ensure warmth and comfort for property owners, reduced energy costs and CO₂ emissions.